kaapyth0n/focus_todo_pomodoro_bot/README.md

 **Project Management:**
 -   `/create_project [\"Project Name\"]`: Create a new project.
 If name is omitted, the bot will ask for it.
--   `/list_projects`: Show active projects with buttons to select, mark done, or view archived projects.
+-   `/list_projects`: Show active projects with buttons to select, mark done, rename, or view archived projects.
 -   `/select_project \"Project Name\"`: Select an active project by name.
 -   `/delete_project`: Show a list of projects to delete (asks for confirmation).
+-   **Rename**: Click the ✏️ Rename button next to any project in the project list to rename it.

 **Task Management:**
 -   `/create_task [\"Task Name\"]`: Add a task to the *currently selected project*.
 If name is omitted, the bot will ask.
--   `/list_tasks`: Show active tasks in the current project with buttons to select, mark done, or view archived tasks.
+-   `/list_tasks`: Show active tasks in the current project with buttons to select, mark done, rename, or view archived tasks.
 -   `/select_task \"Task Name\"`: Select an active task by name within the current project.
 -   `/delete_task`: Show a list of tasks in the current project to delete (asks for confirmation).
+-   **Rename**: Click the ✏️ Rename button next to any task in the task list to rename it.
 -   **Forward a message** to the bot to create a task from that message in an existing or new project.

 **Timer Control:**